MaxwellCaron/writeups/TryHackMe/PickleRick-Writeup.md

 export TERM=xterm
 ```

-These commands stablize our shell so we can use our arrow keys, the `clear` command, etc.
+These commands stabilize our shell so we can use our arrow keys, the `clear` command, etc.

 We see that we are running as a low-privileged user `www-data`, I will start off with some manual enumeration to see if we can escalate our privileges.

-I alwasys start off my manual emueration with `sudo -l` this command lists commands that we can use as `sudo`, or the `root` user.
+I always start off my manual enumeration with `sudo -l` this command lists commands that we can use as `sudo`, or the `root` user.

 ![sudol](https://i.imgur.com/gktO0Eu.png)